-Hurricane, Chou Li-po's first and 1948.
-In this story, in spite novel, was an outstanding success of the efforts of the work team as soon as it was published in May, it not for hersent to aid the reform, many pea- 1949.
-It tells how in the village self, but as she sants are at first suspicious of the of Yuanmaotun, land reform has said, "The glory and reform policy, fall victim to been carried out by the peasants, of this belongs the rumours spread by landlords aided by a work team under to the Chinese and fail to launch a resolute strug- Captain Hsiao.
-The local landlord people and their gle for the overthrow of the feudal tyrant is overthrown, but as soon as the work team departs, Chang, See Vol. IV, No. 11 People's China. a landlord agent, worms his way Tse-tung."

-into the Peasant Association, seizes the leadership and all but robs the peasants of the fruits of their victory.
+Hurricane, Chou Li-po's first novel, was an outstanding success as soon as it was published in May.
+1949.
+It tells how in the village of Yuanmaotun, land reform has been carried out by the peasants, aided by a work team under Captain Hsiao.
+The local landlord tyrant is overthrown, but as soon as the work team departs, Chang, \ See Vol. IV, No. 11 People's China. a landlord agent, worms his way into the Peasant Association, seizes the leadership and all but robs the peasants of the fruits of their victory.
 The timely return of Captain Hsiao finally enables the peasants to make an end of the reactionaries.